 How we assisted

+BECG is delivering the stakeholder and community engagement programmes for Southampton, Glasgow and Aberdeen Airports in accordance with the CAA’s regulatory guidance, known as CAP 1616.
 The approach for each airport has then been tailored to be proportionate to the geographic reach of the affected airspace and the volume of stakeholders within each interest group category.
-Work commenced in summer 2019 and will be on-going as each Gateway is cleared in the seven stage CAP 1616 process set out by the CAA.

-- Southampton Airport has received clearance from the CAA in respect of successful completion of the Stage 1 Define Gateway, without delay, and BECG is now commencing Stage 2.
+- With BECG’s support, Aberdeen, Glasgow, and Southampton Airports have all received clearance from the CAA in respect of successful completion of the Stage 1 Define Gateway, without delay.